saurinn/saurinn.github.com/src/pages/blog/xxe-oob-leading-to-file-read-on-java.md

 filename: xxe-oob-leading-to-file-read-on-java
 ---

 Hey there!
-My name's Manuel Valdez, I go by the handles saurinn/saur1n, or whatever.
-This is my fisrt writeup so go easy on me.
+My name's Manuel Valdez, I go by the handles saurinn/saur1n, across different bug bounty platforms but I spend my free time hacking on intigriti.
+This is my first writeup so go easy on me.

 This article explains how I found a Blind XXE via a version of iText which is vulnerable to CVE-2017-9096.
-This package was been used by a Bug bounty program's stack to handle/extract text and metadata from PDF documents through a file upload feature.
+This package had been used by a Bug bounty program's stack to handle/extract text and metadata from PDF documents through a file upload feature.

 >The scope of this article does not include the definition of XXEs, sorry about that, I'm trying to make this as straightforward as I can, you know, KISS...